vafc21/raspi-py-server/README.md

 ### Script prompts for sudo password
 If a script calls sudo, it may block waiting for a password.
 Preferred solution is to avoid sudo in scripts, or whitelist specific commands using sudoers with NOPASSWD for only those commands.

----

-## License

-Add a license if you plan to share this project publicly.